swc-project/swc/spack/README.md

 make `./components/a/*` and `./components/b/*` be included, even in the case that it's not used in actually.

+Otherwise, rollup does not touch import expressions with dynamic path.

  - [x] Tree shaking